The Ultimate 10-Day Colombia Itinerary

 Colombia by Bus

 Colombia has an extensive bus network that can take you throughout the country.
-Busses are cheap, and you can often find night busses so you can save money on hotels by sleeping on the bus overnight.
+You can see bus routes and book tickets for your trip on Bookaway.
+Busses are a cheap option, and you can often find night busses so you can save money on hotels by sleeping on the bus overnight.
 There are main bus stations in every city where you can purchase tickets and see timetables.
 Since Colombia is a large country, traveling by bus can take a long time and there can be unexpected issues and delays (we had a bus that got a flat tire).
-If you only have 10 days to explore Colombia, I recommend skipping the bus for the longer distances such as Bogota to Salento and opting for a flight instead.
+If you only have 10 days to explore Colombia, I recommend skipping the bus for the longer distances such as Bogotá to Salento and opting for a flight instead.

 Best Time to Travel to Colombia

 Temperatures remain similar in Colombia throughout the year, the main change is dry versus wet season which varies between different parts of the country.
 The main rainy season is April to June and October to November.
-The temperature within the country varies widely depending on where you visit, with Bogota typically having highs in the 60s and Cartagena with highs in the 90s.
-Try to visit outside of the peak season which runs from December to March.
+The temperature within the country varies widely depending on where you visit, with Bogotá typically having highs in the 60s and Cartagena with highs in the 90s.
+Try to visit outside of the peak season which runs from December to March to find cheaper prices and less crowded attractions.

 Things to Know Before Your Trip to Colombia